M1na19/docs/docs-site/docs/SSO/SSO.auth.md

 // Verifying a signature
 Hash(secret, header + '.' + payload) === signature
 ```
+> **Note:** JWT tokens generated with symmetric signing cannot be verified by anyone except the IdP

 > **Important:** If the secret is compromised, an attacker could generate valid JWTs and impersonate any user.
 This is why private key management and secure signing practices are critical.